Ethereum (ETH) wallet

 Currently, Ethereum is suffering from network congestion, high gas fees, and scalability issues.
 To remedy the situation, the major upgrade to Ethereum 2.0 has been in the works for a long time to address these issues and should come in Summer 2022.

 PoS makes the network more scalable and accessible.
 Currently, the Ethereum network can store only a limited amount of data at any given time.
-If several transactions are pending on the network and can't fit into the current block, it must wait for a new block to be added to the network before it can be validated.
+If several transactions are pending on the network and can't fit into the current block, they must wait for a new block to be added to the network before it can be validated.
 Sharding, a method for distributing data across multiple computers, also addresses the scalability issue.
 This allows you to have several transactions across a distributed network of multiple machines.
 That means the network will process more transactions, resulting in network decluttering.

 Why is this all important for you as an investor?
 If the Ethereum 2.0 upgrade is successful, that'll send the token to new highs and help it overtake Bitcoin's number 1 position.

-How Does an Ethereum Wallet Work?
+How Do Ethereum Wallets Work?

 An Ethereum wallet is decentralized.
 That means it isn't connected to any centralized bank or company; it's independent and stands on its own.
 That leaves you with more control over your own assets, and only you can touch them.
 You don't have to worry about a third party having access to your funds.